2020 GrandFamilies Fact Sheet From Generations United and The Brookdale Foundation Click Here

 - provide technical assistance and training

 The ABA is the largest voluntary professional association in the world with nearly 400,000 members.
-The ABA Center on Children and the Law improve children’s lives through advances in law, justice, knowledge, practice and public policy by focusing on child abuse and neglect, child welfare and protective services system enhancement, family preservation, adolescent health and other children protective legal issues.
+The ABA Center on Children and the Law improves children’s lives through advances in law, justice, knowledge, practice, and public policy by focusing on child abuse and neglect, child welfare and protective services system enhancement, family preservation, adolescent health, and other children protective legal issues.

 ABA Center on Children and the Law’s contact for grandfamilies.org is Heidi Redlich Epstein, JD, MSW